NGBideas

 11/20/2025

-In this episode of NGBiLab, host Jim Wilson welcomes the innovative minds behind YellowBird Diagnostics: Nicholas Calvert, Alexia Kirby, and Adam Shuhendler.
-Discover how this dynamic team, spun out of the University of Ottawa, is revolutionizing disease diagnosis with cutting-edge chemical technologies.
+In this episode of NGBiLab, host Jim Wilson speaks with Nicholas Calvert, Alexia Kirby, and Adam Shuhendler who are the innovative minds behind YellowBird Diagnostics.
+Discover how this dynamic team spun their academic startup out of the University of Ottawa and how they and their team are revolutionizing disease diagnosis with cutting-edge chemical technologies.
 From their entrepreneurial journey to the challenges of bringing molecular imaging to the clinic, this conversation delves into the heart of innovation in the life sciences sector.
-Tune in to learn about their vision to become leaders in advanced imaging dye innovation and their plans for the future.
+Tune in to learn about their vision to become leaders in advanced imaging dye innovation and their plans...

 S3.E8: Marc Jeschke